jaren/EdgeLibrary/README.md

 ===============

 This is an XNA library written in C#.
-It is very unoptimized and some parts are probably unnecessary, so the library is mainly for testing and demo purposes
+It is mainly for testing and learning purposes

 ==============